ovh/docs/pages/platform/ai/deploy_guide_07_troubleshooting/guide.en-gb.md

 Your app will be directly exposed to this HTTP endpoint and linked to a port (by default, port 8080).

-Depending on what you deployed, you then just have an API endpoint or a web interface.
-You can refer to our guide for
+Depending on what you deployed, you then just have a REST endpoint or a Web interface.
+You can refer to our [Getting Started guide](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/getting-started/) for full explanations.

 ### I'm unable to connect (unauthorized)